-- 1. All Applicant Organizations must provide one dollar in cash or In-kind Contributions (donated goods, property, or services) for every dollar requested from the Division, unless exempted as described below.
+All Applicant Organizations must provide one dollara match in cash or In-kind Contributions (donated goods, property, or services) for every dollarof 50% of the amount requested from the Division, unless exemptedreduced as described below.
 This is called Match.
 The total Project Budget includes Match (cash and In-kind Contributions) plus the request amount.
-All Match contributions, whether cash or In-kind Contributions, must be consistent with the Scope of Work and must be essential to the implementation of the project. - 2.
-Twenty-five percent (25%) of the total required Match must be cash-on-hand which must be documented at the time of application and reconfirmed and expended during the Grant Period. - 3.
+All Match contributions, whether cash or In-kind Contributions, must be consistent with the Scope of Work-and must be, essential to the implementation of the project, and allowable per these program guidelines.

+- 2. Twenty-five percent (25%) of the total required Match must be cash-on-hand which must be documented at the time of application and reconfirmed and expended during the Grant Period. - 3.
 No more than seventy-five percent (75%) of the total required Match may be non-monetary In-kind Contributions.